gaurav-11018/NFT/README.md

 # NFT
 Ultimate NFT project using hardhat.

-I have done a NFT project before using brownie,however this time i plan on using hardhat and make it very very eloborate.very very excited to be working on this.....
+I have done a NFT projects before using brownie,however this time I plan on using hardhat and make it very very eloborate super excited to be working on this.....

 We go through creating 3 different kinds of NFTs.